-The FDA granted accelerated approval for EXONDYS 51, VYONDYS 53, AMONDYS 45 and ELEVIDYS, as therapeutic treatments for Duchenne in patients who have a confirmed mutation in the dystrophin gene that is amenable to exon 51, exon 53, exon 45 skipping, and ambulatory pediatric patients aged four through five years with Duchenne with a confirmed mutation in the Duchenne gene, respectively.
-EXONDYS 51 has been approved for marketing only in the U.S., Israel and Kuwait, AMONDYS 45 in the U.S. and Kuwait, and VYONDYS 53 in the U.S. and Kuwait and ELEVIDYS in the U.S, and our partner for ELEVIDYS, Roche, has received certain approvals for ELEVIDYS in territories outside of the United States.
+The FDA granted accelerated approval for EXONDYS 51, VYONDYS 53, AMONDYS 45 and ELEVIDYS, as therapeutic treatments for Duchenne in patients who have a confirmed mutation in the dystrophin gene that is amenable to exon 51, exon 53, exon 45 skipping, and ambulatory patients with Duchenne with a confirmed mutation in the Duchenne gene, respectively.
+EXONDYS 51 has been approved for marketing only in the U.S., Israel, Kuwait and Libya, AMONDYS 45 in the U.S., Kuwait, and Libya and VYONDYS 53 in the U.S., Kuwait and Libya and ELEVIDYS in the U.S., and our partner for ELEVIDYS, Roche, has received certain approvals for ELEVIDYS in territories outside of the United States.
 Our commercial PMO products are also available in additional countries through our EAP.
 The commercial success of our products continues to depend on, and the commercial success of any future products would depend on, a number of factors attributable to one of our products or the products of our competitors, including, but not limited to: